enginmanap/limonEngine-docs/docs/ExtendingByAPI/pythonApi.rst

     def set_emitter_particle_gravity(emitter_id: int, gravity: Vec4) -> bool:
         """
-        Set the per-axis gravity applied to particles from an emitter.
+        Set the per-axis acceleration applied to particles from an emitter, in meters/second^2, assuming 1 world unit is 1 meter (e.g. approximately -9.8 on Y for Earth-like gravity).

         Args:
             emitter_id: ID of the particle emitter
-            gravity: Per-axis gravity vector (Vec4)
+            gravity: Per-axis acceleration in meters/second^2 (Vec4)

         Returns:
             bool: True if the emitter was found and updated